-The following states are defined for the multicast session:
+The following illustrate the states for the multicast session:

-- Configured state: Some information about the multicast session is configured, but no resources are reserved and no multicast data can be transmitted.
-For instance, TMGIs can be allocated but no complete session information is provided.
-UEs may be allowed to join (subject to authorization check and configuration), but the first accepted UE join request will trigger the multicast session establishment.
+- Configured state: Information about the multicast session (e.g. QoS information) is configured in 5GC NFs (e.g. MB-SMF) serving the multicast session, but no User Plane resources towards NG-RAN are reserved and no MBS data can be transmitted.
+A TMGI can be allocated for the multicast session.
+UEs may be allowed to join (subject to authorization check and configuration), but the first accepted UE join request will trigger the multicast session establishment towards the NG-RAN and the UE.

-NOTE 1: The SMF is not involved while the multicast session is in configured state, but this state affects the MB-SMF
+NOTE 1: The SMF is not involved in the multicast session while the multicast session is in configured state, but this state affects the MB-SMF.

-NOTE 2: There may be several sub-states in the configured state, e.g. only TMGIs requested, or full information about the multicast session provided.
+NOTE 2: There may be several sub-states in the configured state, e.g. TMGI requested, or information about the multicast session provided.

-- Active state: Established multicast session is in active state.
+- Active state: Multicast session is established and MBS data can be transmitted to the UEs that have joined the multicast session.
 UEs are allowed to join the multicast session (subject to authorization check).
-5GC resources for the multicast session are reserved for UEs that joined the multicast session.
-Corresponding radio resources are reserved depending on participating UE locations.
-Multicast data can be transmitted to UEs that joined the multicast session.
+5GC resources and radio resources for the multicast session are reserved for UEs that joined the multicast session.

-- Inactive state: Established multicast session in inactive state.
-No multicast data are transmitted.
+- Inactive state: Multicast session is established but no MBS data are transmitted to the UEs that have joined the multicast session.
 UEs that joined the multicast session may be in CM CONNECTED or CM IDLE state.
 UEs are allowed to join the multicast session (subject to authorization check).

-The following state transition procedures are defined:
+The following procedures are defined which result in transition of the multicast session state:

-- Multicast Session Configuration: The AF can provide information about the multicast session and/or request the allocation of a TMGI.
+- Multicast Session Configuration: The AF provides information about the multicast session and optionally request the allocation of a TMGI.
 Alternatively, there is network-internal configuration of the multicast session.
-No resources or only resources at MB-SMF, NEF and MB-UPF are reserved and no multicast data are transmitted.
-The configuration may indicate whether the multicast session may be established in active or inactive state and when a multicast session can become inactive.
-The AF may provide configuration in several steps, e.g. to first request TMGIs and then provide full information about the multicast session and allow it to be established.
+Only resources at MB-SMF, NEF and MB-UPF are reserved and no multicast data are transmitted.
+The configuration may indicate whether the multicast session may be established in active or inactive state and when an multicast session can become active.
+The AF may provide configuration in several steps, e.g. to first request TMGI and then provide full information about the multicast session and allow it to be established.
+Multicast session state transitions from NULL to Configured state.

+NOTE 3: A multicast session can also be configured by the operator via OAM or be established without prior configuration.

+Editor’s Note: How the procedure works if multicast session is configured by the operator or established without prior configuration is FFS.

-- Multicast Session Establishment: When the join request of the first UE in the multicast session is accepted, the multicast session is established either in inactive or active state, depending on configuration.
-5GC resources for the multicast session are being reserved.
+- Multicast Session Establishment: When the join request of the first UE for the multicast session is accepted, the multicast session is established towards the NG-RAN node and the UE. .
+Multicast session state transitions from NULL or Configured state to either Inactive or Active state.

-- Multicast Session Activation: State transition from inactive to active multicast session.
-CM IDLE UEs that joined the multicast session are paged.
-Activation can be triggered by AF request or reception of multicast data.
+- Multicast Session Activation: Triggered by the 5GC, the radio resources for the multicast session are established and multicast session data starts to be transmitted to the UE.
+CM IDLE UEs that joined the multicast session are notified.
+Activation can be triggered by AF request, or data notification from the MB-UPF.
+Multicast session state transitions from Inactive state to Active state.

-- Multicast Session Deactivation: State transition from active to inactive multicast session.
-Deactivation can be triggered by AF request or no reception of multicast data..
+- Multicast Session Deactivation: Triggered by the 5GC, the radio resources for the multicast session are released and multicast session data stops to be transmitted to the UE..
+Deactivation can be triggered by AF request, or no reception of multicast data by the MB-UPF.
+Multicast session state transitions from Active to Inactive state.

-- Multicast Session Release: All resources for the multicast session are released in both 5GC nodes and RAN nodes, UEs that joined the multicast session are notified.
-The release is possible for an active or inactive multicast session.
-The release may be combined with the deconfiguration of a multicast session.
-The release may be triggered by an AF request or by the last UE leaving the multicast session.
+- Multicast Session Release: Triggered by the last UE leaving the multicast session, the resources for the multicast session are released in both 5GC nodes and RAN nodes.
+Multicast session state transitions from Active or Inactive state to Configured.